Barcelona faced a golden opportunity in their Champions League round of 16 first-leg clash against Napoli, but

-The Poland international has won numerous honours including the Champions League, UEFA Super Cup and eight Bundesliga titles.
+The Poland international has won numerous honours including the Champions League, UEFA Super Cup and nine Bundesliga titles.
 The majority of these triumphs came while playing for Bayern Munich, who he joined in 2014 from bitter rivals Borussia Dortmund.

 Apart from club honours, Lewandowski has also won a high number of individual accolades.
 The pinnacle came in the 2019/20 season when he claimed the UEFA Men's Player of the Year award, becoming the first Polish player to receive the prize.

 Robert Lewandowski and Bayern Munich